 Pragmatic Framework for Ambitious Applications

 Build domain-driven Python applications with clean architecture.
-Protean gives you DDD, CQRS, and Event Sourcing — with pluggable infrastructure and zero boilerplate.
+Start with DDD, evolve to CQRS or Event Sourcing — with pluggable infrastructure and zero boilerplate.

 See It in Action